pseudosavant/usps-zip-codes/README.md

 # USPS ZIP Codes
 Retrieve USPS ZIP Codes and make it easy to fill out city/state in forms.
 This currently just has a script for retrieving all of the USPS ZIP Codes from usps.com.
 That file can be found in `dist\ZIPCodes.json`.

-The ZIPCodes.json file is <300k gzipped but is about 1.7MB uncompressed.
+The `ZIPCodes.json` file is <300k gzipped but is about 1.7MB uncompressed.
 It can be used on the server either as a json file or database, but it can also be used directly in the browser without any backend (see example below).

+The `ZIPCodes.json` file can be used directly (courtesy of [RawGit.com](https://rawgit.com/)) with CORS here: https://cdn.rawgit.com/pseudosavant/USPSZIPCodes/1dec6a3dc169608a9de522d08a14badb189dbeee/dist/ZIPCodes.json

 Example client-side usage here: http://jsbin.com/zihizo/15/edit?html,js,console